apiaryio/apiaryio.github.com/_posts/2013-02-19-New-API-Blueprint-Format-Basics.md

 		{ "message" : "Hello World" }

-As you can see the `@` sign denotes URI parameter while `@.` stands for local scope parameters.
+As you can see the `@` sign denotes a URI parameter while `@.` stands for local scope parameters.
 Also in this example we have used MongoDB - style [dot notation](http://docs.mongodb.org/manual/core/document/#dot-notation) for reaching into a JSON object.

 ## Multiple requests and responses
 Occasionally it may be a good design to have an endpoint that accepts multiple different requests.
-Far more common situation is that an endpoint will offer more than one response.
-New Format is built with that in mind.
+A far more common situation is that an endpoint will offer more than one response.
+The new format is built with that in mind.

-Consider an endpoint that allows you to create new message of the day either as a copy of a message from another day or as a completely new one:
+Consider an endpoint that allows you to create a new message of the day either as a copy of a message from another day or as a completely new one:

 	# PUT /message_of_the_day
 	Creates message of the day for the current day either from **scratch** or as a **copy** of an existing message.